emptymalei/research-notes/docs/collective/dispersion-relation-and-crossing.rst

    :align: center

    DR and LSA (MZA-) for ``spectDBWC4`` and ``spectDBC4`` which are ``{{0.5, -0.1}, {1, 0.4}, {1, 0.6}}`` and ``{{-0.5, 0.1}, {1, 0.4}, {1, 0.6}}`` respectively.

+Analytically, crossing and backward emission are not simply related.